 The first step towards determining if you or your child may benefit from vision therapy is a full eye exam by a licensed provider.
 Developmental optometrists are licensed through the College of Vision Development (COVD.org).
 These exams go beyond the standard “20/20″ exam in order to find potential problems in how the brain processes information from the eyes, rather than only testing the physical capability of the eyes to see.
 This can uncover issues that would be missed in most standard vision exams.
 The comprehensive exam includes close vision acuity, color blindness, how well the eyes team together, how well they make the transition from near to far, tracking and focus, eye movement skills, vision-vestibular integration, gross motor skills, fine motor skills, primitive reflexes, and more.

-Dr. Davis and Dr. Carlyle are licensed developmental optometrists servicing the Gainesville, Winchester, Springfield and Fredericksburg, Virginia, areas.
+The doctors at Virginia Vision Therapy Center are licensed developmental optometrists servicing the Manassas, Winchester, Springfield and Fredericksburg, Virginia, areas.
 Treatment is specific to the diagnosis and is implemented by therapists who work under the supervision of the doctors, utilizing a combination of in-office therapy and home-based activities.
 In this way, vision therapy is similar to physical therapy.
 The protocols rehabilitate the visual system to function more effectively through the use of state-of-the-art equipment, including but not limited to computer programs, lenses, prisms, and activities designed to challenge the visual system to develop the way it needs to.
 This process takes several months depending on the diagnosis.
 Perfect vision means more than just perfect eyesight; vision requires the ability to understand what the eye is seeing and to process it effectively with other sensory systems.

 If you or someone you know has “20/20″ vision but still seems to struggle, contact us at Virginia Vision Therapy Center and schedule a Developmental Vision Exam today.
 We also offer free screenings as a service to the community, see here for more.